Table of Contents

 Benefits of Outsourcing:

-- Lower costs: Especially when outsourcing to countries with lower labor costs.
+- Lower costs are especially beneficial when outsourcing to countries with lower labor costs.

 - Faster results: Experienced teams often have ready-made processes.